Sexually transmitted infections

 What is a sexually transmitted infection?

-A sexually transmitted infection (also called STI) is an infection that you can get from having sex with someone who is infected.
-You can get an STI from unprotected vaginal, anal or oral sex.
-And you can get an STI during pregnancy—being pregnant doesn’t protect you from getting infected.
+A sexually transmitted infection (also called STI, sexually transmitted disease or STD) is an infection you can get from having unprotected sex or intimate physical contact with someone who is infected.
+You can get an STI from having unprotected vaginal, anal or oral sex.
+You can get an STI even if you’re pregnant—being pregnant doesn’t protect you from getting infected.

-Many people with STIs don’t know they’re infected because some STIs have no signs or symptoms.
-Nearly 20 million new STI infections happen each year in the United States.
+STIs can be caused by bacteria, viruses or parasites.
+Many people with STIs don’t know they’re infected because they often have no signs or symptoms.
+Nearly 26 million new STI infections were reported in 2018 in the United States.

 - Miscarriage.
 This is when a baby dies in the womb before 20 weeks of pregnancy.

 - Stillbirth.
 This is when a baby dies in the womb after 20 weeks of pregnancy.

 Having an STI can cause problems for your baby after birth, too, like problems with the eyes, lungs and liver.
 Some of these problems can affect your baby’s entire life, and some can even cause death.
 This is why it’s important to get tested and treated for STIs.
 Treatment before and during pregnancy can help protect your baby from infection

 How do you know if you have an STI?

 STIs often have no signs or symptoms, so you may not know you’re infected.
 Common signs and symptoms of STIs include:

 - Flu-like symptoms, including fever, headache and fatigue (feeling very tired)